suryajeetlondhe/flutter_interview_questions/README.md

 🚀 “Use vsync to optimize animations and sync them with the display refresh rate!"

 ---
+41.Difference Between Future and Stream in Flutter
+---

-41) Difference Between Future and Stream in Flutter 1️⃣ Future: Used for handling a single asynchronous value (e.g., fetching data from an API).
+1️⃣ Future: Used for handling a single asynchronous value (e.g., fetching data from an API).
     2️⃣ Stream: Used for handling multiple asynchronous values over time (e.g., real-time updates like Firebase Firestore, sensors, or WebSockets).